galihwi/Exoskeleton/README.md

 # Exoskeleton

+February 2013 - May 2013

-Inverse Dynamic Implementation on 1link robot, PUMA robot, and human
+Inverse Dynamic Implementation on 1-link robot, PUMA robot, and human